-These ads are sold in an auction.
-You bid what you want to pay for a click on the ad.
-Bid the most and you have a chance of ranking number 1 in the sponsored results.
-Note that I said a chance.
+Again, all of these ad spots are sold in an auction.
+To show your own ad here, you would bid the maximum amount you’re willing to pay for a click on your ad.
+Bid the most in that auction and you have a chance of ranking number 1 in these sponsored or paid results.
+Note that we said a chance.
 There’s also something called quality score that can impact your ranking.
 More on that in a minute.

-If someone clicks on your PPC listing, they arrive at your website, and you are charged the amount you bid.
-So, if you bid $.15 per click on ‘widgets’, and that’s the highest bid, you’ll probably show up first in line.
-If 100 people click on your PPC listing, then the search engine or PPC service will charge you $15.00.
+If someone clicks on your PPC listing, they arrive at your website on a page you’ve selected and you are charged an amount no more than what you bid.
+So, if you bid $1.50 maximum on the keyword ‘widgets’, and that’s the highest bid, you’ll probably show up first in line.
+If 100 people click on your PPC listing, then the search engine or PPC service will charge you a maximum of $150.00.

-But PPC advertising can cost a fortune.
+PPC advertising can run up costs extremely quickly.
 It’s easy to get caught up in a bidding war over a particular keyword and end up spending far more than your potential return.
-‘Ego-based’ bidding, where a CEO/marketer/someone else decides they Must Be Number One no matter what, can cost thousands of dollars.
+‘Ego-based’ bidding, where a CEO/marketer/someone else decides they Must Be Number One no matter what, can cost thousands upon thousands of dollars.
 Also, bid inflation consistently raises the per-click cost for highly-searched phrases.

 This inflation is caused by ego-based bidding and by the search engines themselves, who impose quality restrictions on many keywords.
 These quality restrictions increase the cost per click even if no one else is bidding.

-Junk traffic can suck the life out of your campaign.
-Most pay per click services distribute a segment of their results to several search engines and other sites via their search partners and content networks.
-While you certainly want your listing displayed on Google and/or Bing, you may not want your listings showing up and generating clicks from some of the deeper, darker corners of the Internet.
-The resulting traffic may look good in statistics reports, but you have to separate out partner network campaigns and carefully manage them if you’re going to see a return.
+Junk traffic can also suck the life out of your campaign.
+Most, but not all pay per click services or providers distribute a segment of their budget to several search engines and other sites via their search partners and content networks.
+While you certainly want your ads displayed on Google and/or Bing, you may not want your ads showing up and generating clicks from some of the deeper, darker corners of the Internet.
+The resulting traffic may look fine in high-level statistics reports, but you have to separate out partner network campaigns and carefully manage them if you’re going to get your money’s worth.

 Most businesses can’t afford to solely rely on PPC advertising.
 It’s too expensive, and bid amounts inevitably climb.
 But pay per click can fill a few important roles:

 The overall rule of thumb?
 Focus, focus, focus.
-Natural search engine optimization is a PR-based, long-term attempt to grow your brand and image.
-Pay per click advertising, however, should be handled like any other form of paid advertising: gingerly, and with a clear, quantifiable short- or medium-term goal in mind.
-In other words, concentrate on conversions, not clicks.
+Organic search engine optimization is a PR-based, long-term attempt to grow your brand and image.
+Pay per click advertising, however, should be handled like any other form of paid advertising: proactively, and with a clear, quantifiable short- or medium-term goal in mind.
+In other words: concentrate on conversions, not just clicks.

 How do you engineer a successful pay per click advertising campaign?
-By paying more attention to conversions, and less to clicks.
+By paying more attention to conversions than to clicks.
 Keep five rules in mind: